 “Moreover the LORD will also deliver Israel with you into the hand of the Philistines.
 And tomorrow you and your sons will be with me.
 The LORD will also deliver the army of Israel into the hand of the Philistines.”

 a.
 Tomorrow you and your sons will be with me: Saul learned from Samuel that he would die the next day.
 In 1 Samuel 28:15, Saul asked to know what I should do.
 Samuel never told him what to do because it was too late to do anything.
 All Samuel told him was what would happen, and God’s judgment was already in motion.

 i.
-Before this time, Saul had plenty of time to repent but now time has run out.
+Before this moment, Saul had plenty of time to repent – but now time had run out.
 We can never assume that we will have as much time as we want to repent.
 The desire and opportunity to repent are gifts from God.
 If we have the desire and the opportunity today we must seize upon it, because they may not be there tomorrow.

 b.
-The Lord will deliver Israel with you into the hand of the Philistines . . . you and your sons: When judgment fell upon Saul it would also trouble the people around him.
+The LORD will also deliver Israel with you into the hand of the Philistines…. you and your sons: When judgment fell upon Saul it would also trouble the people around him.
 His sons and all Israel would also suffer.

 i.
 “Can any person read this, properly considering the situation of this unfortunate monarch, the triumph of the enemies of God, and the speedy ruin in which the godlike Jonathan is about to be involved, without feeling the keenest anguish of heart?”
 (Clarke)